 And, it’s just waiting to prove this to you.

-If you do feel unsure about reading the Bible on your own, may I share seven unexpected rewards from your personal Bible reading?
+If you do feel unsure about reading the Bible on your own, may I share some unexpected rewards from your personal Bible reading?

 Hunger – The Bible is like a chips and queso 🙂 Not really, but kinda – you can’t enjoy just one chip!
 Once you get that basket to dip to lips motion going, you just can’t be stopped!
 I digress…but truly, when you get a taste of the flavors of Scripture, you simply don’t want to stop.
 You want to keep dipping in, keep on enjoying, keep on learning, keep on resting in the truth only offered in the thin pages of your Bible.
 Next time, you consider picking up your Bible and feel any hesitation, remember there is goodness in there surpassing the best chips and dip!